 (1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the NERC Regional Entity, the IMM, or ERCOT may comment on the PRS Report.
 Comments submitted in accordance with the instructions on the ERCOT website—regardless of date of submission—shall be posted on the ERCOT website and distributed to the committee(s) (i.e., PRS and/or TAC) considering the Revision Request within three Business Days of submittal.

-(2) The comments on the PRS Report will be considered at the next regularly scheduled PRS or TAC meeting where the Revision Request is being considered.
+(2) At PRS, comments to the PRS Report posted at least six days in advance of the meeting will be considered.
+Comments to the PRS Report posted fewer than six days in advance of the meeting may be considered at the discretion of the PRS chair.

+(3) At TAC, comments to the PRS report will be considered.